Vila Praia de Ancora

 But beyond the activities that the ocean can provide, it is also important to highlight the importance of this at a gastronomic level.
 And another of the great attractions of the area is undoubtedly a fantastic and tasty diet based on fresh, quality seafood.

-What to see and do in Vila Praia de Ancora
+What to see in Vila Praia de Ancora

 Nossa Senhora da Bonança Chapel